 As far as breeding them in aquariums, it is leveled at an expert status aquarist to act on.
 Butterfly fish are already difficult fish to keep up with water parameters, but in order to breed them the water needs to be exactly perfect.
 This is a wry tough fish to breed.
 Again, expert level aquarist is advised upon this only.

-*Aquatic Alert: Certain species of shrimp help clean your aquarium.
+*Aquatic Alert: Certain species like the cleaner shrimp help clean your aquarium.

 Most Common Questions Asked